Mund99/cli_todolist/readme.md

 Task Tracker CLI is a simple command-line tool for managing your tasks.
 You can add, update, delete, and track tasks using this tool.
 Tasks are stored in a JSON file for persistence.

+Disclaimer: This project is from roadmap.sh and the link is at [CLI task tracker](https://roadmap.sh/projects/task-tracker)

 ## Features
 - Add a new task
 - Update an existing task